-Figure 12 The spawning stock biomass (SSB) and fishing mortality rate (F) of North Sea herring from 1980 to 2016 (2015 for F).
+Figure 13 The spawning stock biomass (SSB) and fishing mortality rate (F) of North Sea herring from 1947 to 2017 (2016 for F).
+The horizontal dashed line shows the long-term average SSB over the whole period.
 (The North Sea herring fishery was closed from 1977 to 1983.)
+(ICES Data; see p.
+2.)

 The spawning stock biomass (SSB) of herring in the North Sea generally declined until the mid-1970s, especially during the mid-1960s, which led to the closure of the fishery from 1977 to 1983.
 Since the low point in the mid-1970s the stock has generally increased in size, albeit with large fluctuations.

-The SSB in 2016 was almost 20 times larger than in 1975, and although it has fluctuated in recent years the stock remains relatively large (similar to its size in the late 1950s and early 1960s, prior to the collapse of the stock).
+The SSB of North Sea herring in 2017 was almost 20 times larger than in 1975, and although it has fluctuated in recent years the stock remains relatively large (similar to its size in the late 1950s and early 1960s, prior to the collapse of the stock) and above the long-term average size.

 The fishing mortality rate (F) for herring in the North Sea peaked in the early 1970s.
 Since the increase following the re-opening of the fishery in 1983, the fishing mortality rate has generally declined, especially since the mid-1990s.
-Although the value of F has increased in the last few years it remains less than half what was in 1994.
+Although the value of F has increased in the last few years it remains about half what was in 1994.